 This could also mean that the person convicted is considered not to be a fit and proper person to hold a licence, which means that they would be unable to hold a licence for a HMO anywhere in England, nor could they be a manager.
 Subsequent convictions could result in the responsible persons receiving a banning order preventing them from renting property across the country.

 It is also possible for a rent repayment order to be made against the convicted person which would require the repayment of all rents received from people living in the property during the period it was being used as an unlicensed HMO, to a maximum of 12 months.
 These orders could apply to any housing benefit payments made by the local authority as well as any amount paid by the tenants.

 If we refuse to issue a licence we must give the reasons for this.
-You have a right to appeal that decision to the Residential Property Tribunal within 28 days of the decision being made.
+You have a right to appeal that decision to the First-Tier Tribunal within 28 days of the decision being made.

 Your licence will contain a set of mandatory licence conditions which are required by the Housing Act 2004.
 It may also contain conditions imposed by us.
 These may be permanent conditions or may relate to works which are required to be done within a specified period of time.
-You have a right to appeal these imposed conditions to the Residential Property Tribunal.
+Before issuing a licence you will be issued with a draft licence.
+This gives you the opportunity to make representations about the conditions or terms of the licence.
+Once the full licence is issued you have a right of appeal regarding these imposed conditions to the First Tier Tribunal.